Last updated: 28 November 2022

 If you’ve only got one pair of gloves, it means riding the rest of the day with cold, wet hands.

 And this is why latex gloves rank on our list of motorcycle touring essentials.

 As a last resort, wear latex gloves underneath your riding gloves.
 Not only will they shield your hands from the wet fabric, but they will also keep you warm.

 And the best bit?
 You can pick them up for free at petrol stations.

-I discovered the multipurpose usefulness of these bad boys whilst on a hiking trip up to Gelmersee in the Swiss Alps.
+I discovered the multipurpose use of these bad boys whilst on a hiking trip up to Gelmersee in the Swiss Alps.

 And whilst they’re not motorcycle touring essentials per se, zip-off pants make for incredibly useful items whilst on an adventure.

 For a start, you can use them in most situations.
 They’re smart enough to wear for dinner and comfortable enough to wear during the evening at your hotel.